lihaoyi/autowire/readme.md

 }
 ```

-And routing of calls on the other end is done via the `route` macro
+And routing of calls on the other end done via the `route` macro

 ```scala
 def route(handlers: Singleton*): PartialFunction[Request, Future[String]]